Latest News

 Peter Grant, senior metals analyst at Zaner Metals and vice president at Zaner Metals said: "The rally has taken on a new life at this point."

-Grant said that gold remains overbought, and is vulnerable to a correction.
+Grant said that gold remains overbought, and is vulnerable to a "correction".
 However, strong buying during dips continues the trend of the upside.
-The next target, he added, was projected to be $5,400.
+The next 'target', he added, was projected to be $5,400.

-Investors were waiting for the Federal Reserve to announce its policy at 2:00 pm ET (1900 GMT) on Wednesday.
-Rates are expected to remain steady and attention will be focused on Chair Jerome Powell's post-meeting remarks.
-ET (1900 GMT), with the expectation that rates will remain unchanged and the focus on Jerome Powell’s remarks after meeting.
+ALL EYES ARE ON THE FED AND POWELL’S REMARKS Investors awaited Federal Reserve policy decision to be announced at 2 p.m.
+ET (1900 GMT) on Wednesday.
+Rates are expected to remain unchanged and attention is focused on Chair Jerome Powell's post-meeting remarks.
+ET (1900 GMT), with the expectation that rates will remain unchanged and the focus on Jerome Powell’s remarks after his meeting.
+U.S. president Donald Trump announced on Tuesday that he will soon announce the person he has chosen to replace Powell.
+Powell's term as chairman ends in May.
+He also predicted rate reductions under the new leadership.

 Gold is a safe haven asset, which does not pay interest.
 It performs best during times of low interest rates and general uncertainty.
 Gold has gained over 20% since the beginning of the year, adding to last year's record gains.